Posted By Alan Sackrin on November 17, 2016

 However, for the most part Florida’s car accident compensation law will control your claim when the party causing the accident (or the at-fault party) has an insurance contract in place.

 In any car accident case, the first issue to address is fault.
-In order to receive compensation, a victim must first prove that someone else’s negligence caused the car accident.
+In order to receive compensation, a victim must first prove that someone’s negligence caused their car accident.
 Determining fault can be done through:

 - accident reports;

 - witness statements by passengers in either vehicle;

 In Florida, drivers have a legal duty of care to other motorists on the road.
 If a motorist was texting and driving and caused a rear-end collision, he or she breached this duty.
 It is only after a victim proves a driver has breached his or her duty of care (or proves the driver was negligent,) that a victim can recover his or her damages.

 Other ways a driver can breach their duty of care include:

 - failing to pay attention to the road and look out for hazards;